creynolds23/Alligator-Game-Using-Pygame/README.md

 The following websites were helpful during the project:

 * [Pygame Documentation](https://www.pygame.org/docs/): This documentation site also assisted with some syntax corrections
-* [YouTube - Pygame Tutorials by Tech With Tim](https://www.youtube.com/watch?v=i6xMBig-pP4&list=PLzMcBGfZo4-lp3jAExUCewBfMx3UZFkh5): Tech With Tim's pygame tutorials were a great resource for learning the basics that come in the pygame library
+* [YouTube - Pygame Tutorials by Tech With Tim](https://www.youtube.com/watch?v=i6xMBig-pP4&list=PLzMcBGfZo4-lp3jAExUCewBfMx3UZFkh5): Tech With Tim's pygame tutorials was a great resource for learning the basics that come in the pygame library
 * [Freesound.org](https://freesound.org/): This webite helped provide great sound effects that are implemented into the game, especially the main game sound which was produced by humanoide9000

 # Future Work